changyaochen/changyaochen.github.io/_posts/2020-12-30-ML-design-pattern-2.md

 header:
   teaser: /assets/images/mldp.jpeg
 ---
-In Useful Overfitting, we forgo the use of a validation or testing dataset because we want to intentionally overfit on the training dataset.
-In Checkpoints, we store the full state of the model periodically, so that we have access to partially trained models.
-When we use checkpoints, we usually also use virtual epochs, wherein we decide to carry out the inner loop of the fit() function, not on the full training dataset but on a fixed number of training examples.
-In Transfer Learning, we take part of a previously trained model, freeze the weights, and incorporate these nontrainable layers into a new model that solves the same problem, but on a smaller dataset.
-In Distribution Strategy, the training loop is carried out at scale over multiple workers, often with caching, hardware acceleration, and parallelization.
-Finally, in Hyperparameter Tuning, the training loop is itself inserted into an optimization method to find the optimal set of model hyperparameters.

-In [continuing reading]({{ site.baseurl }}{% link _posts/2020-12-27-ML-design-pattern-1.md %}) the [Machine Learning Design Patterns](https://learning.oreilly.com/library/view/machine-learning-design/9781098115777/) book, in this post, I would like to summarize the takeaways from the Model Training section (Chapter 4).
+As I [continue reading]({{ site.baseurl }}{% link _posts/2020-12-27-ML-design-pattern-1.md %}) the [Machine Learning Design Patterns](https://learning.oreilly.com/library/view/machine-learning-design/9781098115777/) book, in this post, I would like to summarize the takeaways from the Model Training section (Chapter 4).
 Most of the discussion are based on the neural network (NN) cases.

 ## Useful Overfitting